Not Pictured: Reviews

 Price Peterson, writing for TV.com, gave a glowing review, calling it "the best-yet episode of Veronica Mars".
 He elaborated by stating, This episode was just a total triumph for how it brought together SO MUCH from the past 22 episodes and beyond.
 I loved the Aaron Echolls assassination.
 I loved that last image of Duncan enjoying his victory in a perpetual magic hour on some Australian beach.
 I especially loved the It's a Wonderful Life-esque dream sequence.
 This episode was so good that even though I knew Beaver was the bad guy, I still came away shocked by many of the reveals.
 That's just good writing right there.
 Conversely, Television Without Pity gave the episode a "B+".

 Amy Ratcliffe, writing for IGN, ranked the episode as the fifth best episode of Veronica Mars, writing, "the Season 2 finale had head-twisting reveals, heartbreaking moments…tragedy, and so many jumps in crime-solving that Sherlock might not have been able to keep up."
 BuzzFeed called the episode the best episode of the series, stating, "It's extremely violent, extremely scary, and extremely moving.
 If you don't cry watching this episode, there's a tiny little rock where your heart should be."
-On a similar list, TV Line ranked the episode third, only behind "A Trip to the Dentist" and "Pilot".
+On a similar list, TVLine ranked the episode third, only behind "A Trip to the Dentist" and "Pilot".
 Give Me My Remote also ranked the episode as the best of the series, writing, "If I had to pick a single episode to represent the show, this would be it.
 The actual plot of this episode was compelling, fast-paced, and the twist at the end was shocking."
 The reviewer went on to praise Kristen Bell's performance and the less action-heavy parts of the episode.

 Digital Spy listed the episode on an unranked list of the five best Veronica Mars episodes, writing that it "has its issues" but that "the rooftop sequence with Veronica, Cassidy (Kyle Gallner) and Logan is pure, gorgeous melodrama, and Keith's fake-out death feels devastating instead of cheap thanks to Kristen Bell's gut-wrenching performance."
 In a list of the 50 greatest TV shows of all time, Empire noted "Not Pictured" as the best episode of the series.
 Reviewer Alan Sepinwall wrote that he was "very pleased with how things turned out" and that the twist fit with the evidence.
 However, he was more critical of Keith's near-death, writing, "What did feel like piling on, however, was Beaver 'killing' Keith.
 Kristen Bell tried her best to sell it, but I wasn't buying."
 Entertainment Weekly called the episode one of the "10 Essential Episodes" of Veronica Mars.